Eonsinde/opengl_development/ReadMe.md

 DECLARE_MAIN(TexturedSquareApp, TexturedSquareLevel)
 ```

-All that needs to be done is create an application instance inheritance from the core Application(`This class is responsible for handling window generating and other window related functionalities`) interface.
+All that needs to be done is create an application instance which inherits from the core Application(`This class is responsible for handling window generating and other window related functionalities`) interface.
 Next, create a scene instance inheriting from our Scene interface.
 Finally, used the DECLARE_MAIN(`Declared in the Application.h file, this function is used to invoke the main function`) to instantiate our application and bind the scene to it